Functions page

 • Annotate functions parameters and return values.

-• Use optional parameters & rest parameters
+• Use optional parameters & rest parameters.

-The exercise will have you update a function with TypeScript annotations.
+• Update a function with TypeScript annotations.

-In TypeScript, we’re able to annotate function parameters to better guard our code.
-If the following, add is called with two parameters that are not numbers TypeScript’s compiler will throw an error when compiled.
+In the following example, the add function is called with two parameters that are not numbers, so TypeScript’s compiler will throw an error when compiled:

-function add(x: number, y: number): number {
+function add(x: number, y: number) {

 return x + y;